mui/mui-x/packages/x-codemod/README.md

 #### `row-selection-props-rename`

-Data grid props that have been renamed.
+Data Grid props that have been renamed.

 ```diff
  <DataGrid